Reverse Mortgage Myths And Misconceptions

 That’s a MYTH: a reverse mortgage is a powerful tool—not a last resort.

 When it comes to reverse mortgage loans, the fact is that they are a powerful financial tool that can be an important part of your overall financial plan.
-From paying off an existing mortgage to delaying social security, or even creating an emergency line of credit, it’s a flexible product that gives you options.
-In fact, with recent changes and the security of the U.S. Department of Housing and Urban Development’s FHA insurance, many financial planners have begun to discuss reverse mortgages with clients who need additional sources of retirement income.
+From paying off an existing mortgage to delaying social security, or even creating an emergency line of credit*, it’s a flexible product that gives you options.
+In fact, many financial planners have begun to discuss reverse mortgages with clients who need additional sources of retirement funding.

 Will you still be able to get your Social Security and Medicare?